cornflowerblu/fleet-poc/README.md

 This POC implements the first stages of the implementation plan:
 1. Creating a base development container image with necessary tools and SSH access capabilities
 2. Setting up the infrastructure for a centrally managed Linux development environment fleet
-3. Configuring load balancer access for developers
+3. Configuring load balancer access for developers with a custom domain and TLS certificate

 ## Components